15th Annual Secondary Schools Writing Center Conference: Fall 2023

 Outreach Partnerships (Spring 2024)

 Typically, The University Writing Center picks one or two schools to work with extensively throughout the year to pilot a new writing center.
 This year instead, we are offering in-house retreats at our center on Thursdays and after-school visits to yours.
 We are also piloting a new project that will offer Hartford English teachers specialized group workshops.
 The chart below details our three different formats for outreach this year.
 Of course, this list is not exhaustive and our outreach coordinator communicates and collaborates with each school beforehand.
 Interested?
-Fill out this form and/or contact uconnwc.hsoutreach@gmail.com
+Contact wcoutreach@uconn.com

 In-House Retreat School Visits Hartford Workshops